 As a solo artist, studio musician, prolific sideman, music director and arranger, Joe can safely claim to have bridged a wider gap of genres than just about any other tuba player known.

 Even when at home in New York City, Joe is 'perpetually on tour.'
 His live performances number in the thousands and include performances at Carnegie Hall, Lincoln Center, Radio City Music Hall, headlining domestic and international music festivals, and clubs and studios everywhere in between.
 TubaJoe has been heard atop Billboard charts and repeatedly on the networks of ABC, BBC, CBS, NBC, PBS, and NPR, appeared on over 200 recordings and soundtracks, and has been featured on Bravo!
 TV, as well as on radio across Europe.
-Joe appears (as himself) in Mindy Kaling's upcoming film "Late Night" with Dame Emma Thompson.
+Joe appears (as himself) in Mindy Kaling's recent feature film "Late Night" with Dame Emma Thompson.